marioalvial/kealth/README.md

 ## How it works

-When aggregator.aggregate() is called it will execute all components health() method concurrently and it will create a map with the name of the component as key and health status as value.
+When aggregator.aggregate() is called it will execute all components health() method concurrently and create a map with the name of the component as key and health status as value.

-If doHealthCheck() method throws exception or returns HealthStatus.UNHEALTHY the handleFailure() method will be executed asynchronously.

 ## Continuous Integration and Test Coverage